-However, note that for flats sold under the HDB Prime Location Housing (PLH) Model, you are not allowed to rent out the entire flat even after you have completed the extended 10-year MOP!
+However, note that for flats sold under the HDB PLH Model, you are not allowed to rent out the entire flat even after you have completed the extended 10-year MOP!

 This additional restriction only applies to new HDB flats launched in prime (central) locations, starting from the BTO launch in November 2021.
 Existing HDB flats in these locations are not subject to the new rules.